Smurf81/Ionic-Angular-Advice/README.md

 Don't use SVG for Android device with version under 4.4.
 Use PNG instead.

+## Don't use SVG Animation on Android 4.1 or lower

+Neither for keyframes css animation

 ## input & scroll on ios

 If you have multiple input with different type ( like email and number ), attention with the scroll feature.
 If the scroll is at false, sometimes the ios keyboard change for no reason : you click on email input and the email keyboard appears and flip to number keyboard.